Making A Simple Program

 To run the program program.exe which is in the current directory (.).
 In general, this is how you will want to run your programs.

 7. Usually, people add some additional rules to every makefile with some common behavior.
-(These are called ‘phony’ rules, because they are not named after a file they produce but just given convenient names.
-You can name a rule whatever you like, but if it doesn't make a file with that name, you should label it phony.)
+These are called ‘phony’ rules, because they are not named after a file they produce but just given convenient names.
+You always should use .PHONY for these rules.

-Add a rule to build all of the targets and to clean up, leaving the Makefile looking like this.
+Add a rule to clean up, leaving the Makefile

 program.exe: main.cpp Answer.cpp Answer.h